RobKraft/EfficientSoftwareDevelopment/content/en/docs/Practices/ContinuousDeployment.md

 The plans you have for evolving the architecture of your application have no impact on your team's ability to implement continuous deployment.
 ###### *18. How do your *[DevOps](/docs/elements/devops/)* in your context impact the probability that *implementing continuous deployment* will add value to your process?
 The automation of builds can be performed on the same computers developers use to code and debug.
 But to implement a CI/CD process with frequent builds and test runs usually requires a separate server to handle the workload so that developers computers aren't slowed down when the processes run, and so that they can build using the code everyone in team has committed, not just the code from one developers computer.
 Today, a lot of teams spin up build servers in the cloud to do this.
 It can also be done with a traditional server on-premise or in the cloud.
 Either way, teams need to be skilled enough to set up and configure the build servers and maintain the build environment, which often also means creating test databases for automated testing processes.
 Teams with development based in the cloud generally have an advantage over teams doing all their builds and processes on computers on premise.
-###### 19. How does the *[Architecture](/docs/elements/architecture/)* in your context impact the probability that *implementing continuous deployment* will add value to your process?
+###### *19. How does the *[Architecture](/docs/elements/architecture/)* in your context impact the probability that *implementing continuous deployment* will add value to your process?

-Seperate teams and microservices, integrations, etc.
-The architecture of your application has no impact on your team's ability to implement continuous deployment
+There are so many possible software architectures, especially when you considering solutions combining many architectures, that it may not be possible to determine which architectures facilitate or hinder continuous deployment.
+But we can be reasonably sure that your architectures can significantly impact the feasibility of continuous deployment.
+Web architectures are probably easier than desktop architectures for implementing CD, but distributed architectures and microservice architectures may, or may not, be more challenging.
+When all developers are on one small team it will probably be easier, but for solutions comprised of deployments by several, or dozens of teams of developers, continuous deployment strategies can become more complicated.
+You may not be able to automate deployment to one of your test servers if that impacts the software of another team that integrates with your teams software.
 ###### *20. How does the *[Code](/docs/elements/code/)* in your context impact the probability that *implementing continuous deployment* will add value to your process?
 Some types of coding don't have build processes, such as low-code environments or Visual Basic macro script inside of Microsoft Excel.
 And some other languages, particularly scripting languages, don't need to be built, but some developers do execute them in test environments against a set of tests after the code is committed to a repo.
 ###### *21. How does the *[Code Quality](/docs/elements/codequality/)* in your context impact the probability that *implementing continuous deployment* will add value to your process?
-The quality of code in your application has no impact on your team's ability to implement continuous deployment
+The quality of code in your application has no impact on your team's ability to implement continuous deployment.
 ###### 22. How does the *[Application Quality](/docs/elements/appquality/)* in your context impact the probability that *implementing continuous deployment* will add value to your process?
 The current quality of your application has no impact on your team's ability to implement continuous deployment.
 ###### 23. How does the *[Deployment Environment](/docs/elements/deployenvironment/)* in your context impact the probability that *implementing continuous deployment* will add value to your process?